 A WordPress page should be used on content that won’t be changing very often.
 Example: About Us or Contact pages.
-These pages are providing a viewer with information that will generally being staying the same.
+These pages are providing a viewer with information that will generally stay the same.

 WordPress Posts are great for content that you will be updating often such as a blog or news pages.
-This allows your viewers to constantly be seeing updated information while still having access to previous content.
+This allows your viewers to often see updated information while still having access to previous content.

-WordPress Posts sidebar will ask you to choose a category, add tags and a featured image too your new post.
+A Post sidebar will ask you to choose a category, add tags and a featured image to your post.